The Melza M. Barr Principal Dancer

 A native of Santa Cruz, California, Melody Mennite trained at Santa Cruz Ballet Theatre under Robert Kelley and Diane McLarty and at Pacific Northwest Ballet.
 She also attended summer intensive programs with Suzanne Farrell.

 She was invited to tour with Santa Cruz Ballet Theatre through Tansonmer, Austria.
 Prior to joining Houston Ballet, she performed numerous leading roles with Santa Cruz Ballet Theatre: the Sugar Plum Fairy and Snow Queen in The Nutcracker; Kitri in Don Quixote and Odette in Swan Lake.
-Ms. Mennite has performed the role of the Sugar Plum Fairy as a guest artist with Santa Cruz Ballet Theatre in The Nutcracker productions since 2006.
+Mennite has performed the role of the Sugar Plum Fairy as a guest artist with Santa Cruz Ballet Theatre in The Nutcracker productions since 2006.

 In 2015, along with fellow Houston Ballet company members Oliver Halkowich and Connor Walsh, Mennite founded REACH - a choreographic project that raises money for arts education in schools.
 Following the success of REACH, Mennite and her colleagues were invited to create a world premiere, entitled What we keep for Houston Ballet in spring of 2018.
+The same year she also choreographed and premiered Oh, there you are at Houston Ballet’s Margaret Alkek Williams Jubilee of Dance.

 She frequently appears as a guest artist in galas and with companies nationally and internationally.
 She performs in Seattle with Whim W'Him, where she originated roles in Cylindrical Shadows by Annabelle Lopez Ochoa and Monster by Olivier Wevers.